gadicc/meteor-hmr/README.md

 plugins (which use his [react-proxy](https://github.com/gaearon/react-proxy) too).
 These are awesome and this is the right way to go; nothing hacky here.

+1. We provide a replacement `ecmascript-hot` compiler plugin, which honors `.babelrc` files and performs transforms on stateless functions.
+We keep a running list of all files handled by this plugin, which is passed over to our "accelerator".

-1. In the (replaced) ecmascript compiler plugin, watch for changed files and manually construct a module tree that (hopefully) resembles Meteor's linker output (which we bypass; hence we only support specfic situations).
+1. The accelerator is a separate (forked) process, which watches those files and on changes constructs a module tree that (hopefully) resembles Meteor's linker output (which we bypass; hence we only support `import`s and nothing from from `api.use()` in packagess, for example).

-1. Bundle this and send the bundle id via websocket to the client.
-The client then requests the new bundle by inserting a script tag into the HEAD (so it will be loaded in the correct context).
+1. The accelerator also runs an http server (to serve bundles) and a websocket server (to notify the client of new bundles ids).
+The client requests said bundles by inserting a script tag into the HEAD (so it will be loaded in the correct context).

 1. Patch meteorInstall's root, delete previous exports, climb the tree, and reevaluate.
 This happens before the HCP, so if everything succeeded, we